 Mining Made to be CPU-Centric

 Rather than focusing on ASICs (application-specific integrated circuits,), RandomX is going to be a central processing unit (CPU) centric.
-This is computer hardware that is less specialized than ASICS and intended for multi-purpose work.
+This is computer hardware that is less specialized than ASICS and intended for multi-purpose work in mining hosting farms.
 It also just so happens that CPUs are extremely common.
 In fact, they are the most widely distributed computing resource in the world.

 The idea is that anyone with a smartphone, tablet, or laptop will have the ability to mine RandomX.
 The company believes that the CPU miners will have a lead of ASIC miners for at least three to five years, which is pretty huge.